argilla-io/distilabel/docs/sections/getting_started/quickstart.md

 To start off, `distilabel` is a framework for building pipelines for generating synthetic data using LLMs, that defines a [`Pipeline`][distilabel.pipeline.Pipeline] which orchestrates the execution of the [`Step`][distilabel.steps.base.Step] subclasses, and those will be connected as nodes in a Direct Acyclic Graph (DAG).

-This being said, in this guide we will walk you through the process of creating a simple pipeline that uses the [`OpenAILLM`][distilabel.llms.OpenAILLM] class to generate text.å The [`Pipeline`][distilabel.pipeline.Pipeline] will load a dataset that contains a column named `prompt` from the Hugging Face Hub via the step [`LoadDataFromHub`][distilabel.steps.LoadDataFromHub] and then use the [`OpenAILLM`][distilabel.llms.OpenAILLM] class to generate text based on the dataset using the [`TextGeneration`][distilabel.steps.tasks.TextGeneration] task.
+That being said, in this guide we will walk you through the process of creating a simple pipeline that uses the [`OpenAILLM`][distilabel.llms.OpenAILLM] class to generate text.
+The [`Pipeline`][distilabel.pipeline.Pipeline] will load a dataset that contains a column named `prompt` from the Hugging Face Hub via the step [`LoadDataFromHub`][distilabel.steps.LoadDataFromHub] and then use the [`OpenAILLM`][distilabel.llms.OpenAILLM] class to generate text based on the dataset using the [`TextGeneration`][distilabel.steps.tasks.TextGeneration] task.

 ```python
 from distilabel.llms import OpenAILLM